ProjectTEST-AI/MPC-documentary/docs/MPC-custom-language.md

 ## Subroutines
 Subroutines are basically custom functions that supports the `DRY` programming rule, `Don't Repeat Yourself`.

-Subroutines have the same structure as a regular scipt, but loaded as a subroutine.
+Subroutines have the same structure as a regular scipt, but loaded as a subroutine. with the load subroutine function in Data control opCode.

 ## Exceptions